Paolin83/COVID19_SEIR_model/draft_analysis_Veneto_new.md

-COVID19 - Forecast and predictions using a time dependent SEIR model
+COVID19 - Forecast and predictions using a time dependent SEIR model - Veneto Region
 ================
 Paolo Girardi
 15 Marzo, 2020